 Students enrolled in the program are required to register for three (3) credit hours of ANSC 398 (for a letter grade).
 Students may not earn more than ten (10) ANSC 398 credits of internship during their academic career.

 Students will need to sign up for employment through the Animal Sciences Business Office.
 More information about this process will be provided to students once they are accepted into the program.

-We will be accepting applications for the Fall 2022 term in mid February.
+We will be accepting applications for the Spring 2024 term in mid November.
 You must submit your application through the online application form.
 No paper copies will be accepted.

 While on the job the student intern is regarded as a regular student employee of the unit and responsible for complying with all regulations, safety procedures and legal requirements established by the unit.
 Interns are expected to act in a professional manner and respectful of other staff members.
 Conduct that is unethical or undesirable exhibited by the intern while employed may result in dismissal from the program.